Fawn Sharp: Career

 Opponents attempted to recall several Quinault officials in November 2015, resulting in the removal of the nation's vice president, but Sharp kept her position.
 She was elected to her fourth term as Quinault president in March 2015.
 The Quinault Nation hosted the Canoe Journey in 2013, during her third term.

+In November 2023, unable to seek reelection due to term limits, Sharp was succeeded by Mark Macarro, as president of the National Congress of American Indians.

 Diplomatic representative

-Sharp was the first person issued diplomatic credentials as a tribal leader by the United States Department of State, representing National Congress of American Indians at 2021 United Nations Climate Change Conference (COP26).
+Sharp was the first person issued diplomatic credentials as a tribal leader by the United States Department of State, representing the National Congress of American Indians at 2021 United Nations Climate Change Conference (COP26).